return42/sphkerneldoc/linux_src_doc/drivers/staging/fsl-mc/bus/fsl-mc-allocator_c.rst

 .. c:function:: void fsl_mc_cleanup_irq_pool(struct fsl_mc_bus *mc_bus)

+    mc bus.
 It frees the IRQs that were allocated to the pool, back to the GIC-ITS.

     :param struct fsl_mc_bus \*mc_bus:
         *undescribed*